 With stunning mountain ranges, endless opportunities for adventure, and fascinating history, Peru is a Latin American country you could explore for months.
 Even if you only have a couple of weeks, it’s well worth heading here to soak up the atmosphere.

 The depth of tradition in Peru is one of its biggest draws.
-There are signs and reminders of the 5000 year history of settlement in Peru around every corner.
-The jaw-dropping Machu Picchu is obviously well worth seeing but you can also find fortresses in the wilds, the largest pre-Colombian ruins in the Americas and learn more about it all in Lima’s fantastic museums.
+There are signs and reminders of the 5000-year history of settlement in Peru around every corner.
+The jaw-dropping Machu Picchu is obviously well worth seeing, but you can also find fortresses in the wilds, the most extensive pre-Colombian ruins in the Americas, and learn more about it all in Lima’s fantastic museums.

 Talking of things you’ll never forget, we have to mention the food in Peru.
-Sure, good food is more or less a guarantee when you travel in Latin America but Peru takes it to another level.
-The diversity of landscape and of cultures makes for cuisine with spice, flavour and fresh ingredients.
+Sure, good food is more or less a guarantee when you travel in Latin America, but Peru takes it to another level.
+The diversity of landscapes and cultures makes for cuisine with spice, flavor, and fresh ingredients.
 Luckily you’ll work up quite an appetite with all the hikes, so you’ll be able to try everything!

 So, in between eating, what are the best things to do in Peru?
 Let’s have a look!